Pool fence: Europe

 France was the first European country to introduce swimming pool barrier compliance regulations, applying from 1 May 2004.
 Failure to comply can result in a €45,000 fine.
 Spain publicly reported that they would soon follow suit.

 Other countries

-Canada, The United Kingdom, Australia, New Zealand and South Africa also have swimming pool fencing laws.
+Canada, the United Kingdom, Australia, New Zealand and South Africa also have swimming pool fencing laws.

+In popular culture

+Season 11 of Curb Your Enthusiasm prominently features Larry David's attempt to have a pool fence regulation repealed.
+After a burglar drowns in Larry's pool, the police inform Larry he must have a five-foot (1.5 m) fence around his pool due to a Santa Monica, California, regulation.
+The burglar's brother attempts to extort Larry, who responds by beginning a relationship with an unpleasant and unattractive city councilwoman in order to persuade her to repeal the law.
+In reality, Santa Monica has no such pool fence regulation.